aws-cloudops/aws-cloudops/docs/introduction/getting-involved.md

 Interested to help with Silver Lining?
 Great!
 We have a place for you.

-There are a few ways to contribute: as an Instructor, as a Content Producer, or as an Industry Speaker.
+There are a few ways to contribute: as an Instructor, as a Content Producer, as a mentor, or as an Industry Speaker.

 ## Instructors
 At the moment, Silver Lining Instructors are AWS Solutions Architects or customers of AWS.
 If you